1006 Absence from Work

 -

-When employees transfer without a break in service between positions entitled to earn leave; annual, sick, and personal leave balances and forfeited leave transfer with the employees.
+When employees transfer without a break in service between positions entitled to earn leave; annual, sick, personal and forfeited leave balances transfer with the employees.

 -